MaximBuz/covid-stocks-var-analysis/README.md

-# The Reactions of the German Stock Market to COVID-19 and Containment Policies: A Vector Autoregressive Analysis!
+# The Reactions of the German Stock Market to COVID-19 and Containment Policies: A Vector Autoregressive Analysis

 The infectious respiratory disease Covid-19 caused by the novel corona virus SARS-CoV-2 has been taking its toll on the health of people and economies worldwide.
 Since its emergence during late 2019 in the Chinese city of Wuhan (Sohrabi et al., 2020), the virus rapidly spread across borders leading to a contraction among millions of people.
 Governments around the world swiftly reacted by instituting unprecedented containment measures.
 By March 2020 more than 100 countries have introduced full or partial lockdowns (Hale et al., 2021) and during large periods between 2020 and 2021 social distancing measures as well as local, national and international moving restrictions were put in place as a global race for the development and supply of effective vaccinations unfolded.